 Why bother to define a distant, uncertain future?
-Today’s business chessboard is uncertain, risky and complex.
+Today’s business chessboard is uncertain, risky and complex and you need to be prepared.
 Why not just react to emerging issues?
 Because if you don’t know who you are, you inevitably end up in situations and places you cannot handle.
 Defining True North, moreover, forces us out of the rut of our current thinking.
 We engage dormant neural pathways thereby, and begin to see the clear blue sky of what’s possible.

 True North also holds the organization together during tough times.
 Leaders die, markets change, products and technology become obsolete.
 But True North is an eternal expression of principle that weathers life’s rough weather.
 Think of the core tenets of the great religions that have inspired people for thousands of years.

 True North, finally, is also the ‘tie-breaker’, to which we turn when facing critical decisions.
 At such moments, we ask: “Does this course of action reflect who we are and what we believe in?
 Does it express where we’re going and how’ll we get there?”

 In summary, Digital is not a goal in itself, but a means of becoming what you’re meant to be.
 And so, begin your Digital transformation by defining, refining, and reflecting on your overall strategic and philosophical aspiration.

 Think of Jack Nicklaus, perhaps the greatest golfer ever, whose swing routine always entails imagining the perfect shot.
 Or Michelangelo seeing the perfect sculpture in the marble block.